 Here are the three steps which are used in the traditional method when processing rattan:

 - Take off the skin or outer part of the rattan.
-The first step is as soon as the rattan arrives, it needs to have the skin or outer part of the rattan taken off.
+The first step is to have the rattan’s skin or outer part taken off as soon as the rattan arrives.

 - Leave the rattan to dry in the sun for three to seven days.
 This will help to reduce the water content.

 - Sort the rattan.
-The rattan is also sorted for size and use of the rattan.
-Larger rattan can be used for furniture pieces and small rattan for other items.
+The rattan is also sorted for the size and use of the rattan.
+Larger rattan can be used for furniture pieces, and small rattan for other items.

 The traditional method of processing rattan is probably the method that was used if you have some antique rattan furniture.
 There is a good chance that this was how they would process the rattan used for the furnishings during that time.